shss2603/Trading-Bot-with-Deep-Q--Learning/README.md

 	Close: Closing value of stock for that particular timestamp
 	Volume: Volume of trades happening of stock for that particular timestamp.

 NLP : Sentiment140 training Data.
-The Input data contains sentiments in form of 0-Negative 2-Neutral and 4-Positive.We will convert these to 0,0.5 and 1.We will be using below 2 data Labels:
+The Input data contains sentiments in form of 0-Negative and 4-Positive.We will first use a Multinomial Naive Bayes Model to convert the two sentiments in training data into three sentiments using the probability values.We will then use BERT to create a model which is used to predict tweets over a priod of 5 years.We will finally get 0,1 and 2 as output.We will be using below 2 data Labels:

 	Timestamp: Timestamp when the tweet was tweeted
    	Tweet : The actual tweet which we will analyze